-This prior-learning course explores the technology and functions of compound light microscopes.
-Useful in a number of Ecolinc on-site programs and of course in your school’s laboratory.
+Explore the technology and functions of compound light microscopes.
+Useful in a number of Ecolinc on-site programs and of course in your own school laboratory.

-A basic understanding of cell structure and function will assist students in making the most of their microscopic adventures.
+A basic understanding of cell structure and function will assist students in making the most of their microscopic adventures in this course.

 - Students will identify the different parts of a compound light microscope and their uses